 - Zoning regulations and restrictions and zone boundaries ordinances may from time to time be amended, supplemented, changed, modified or repealed.
-In case, however, of a qualified protest against-such change, signed by the owners of twenty percent (20%) or more either of the area of the lots included in a proposed change, or of those immediately adjacent thereto either in the rear thereof or on either side thereof, extending 100 feet therefrom, or of those directly opposite thereto extending 100 feet from the street frontage of the opposite lots, an amendment a zoning map amendment, that amendment shall not become effective except by favorable vote of three-fourths of all the members of the city council.
+In case, however, of a qualified protest against such change, signed by the owners of twenty percent (20%) or more either of the area of the lots included in a proposed change, or of those immediately adjacent thereto either in the rear thereof or on either side thereof, extending 100 feet therefrom, or of those directly opposite thereto extending 100 feet from the street frontage of the opposite lots, an amendment a zoning map amendment, that amendment shall not become effective except by favorable vote of three-fourths of all the members of the city council.
 For the purposes of this subsection, vacant positions on the council and members who are excused from voting shall not be considered 'members of the council' for calculation of the requisite supermajority. - (2) To qualify as a protest under this section, the petition must be signed by the owners of either (i) twenty percent (20%) or more of the area included in the proposed change or (ii) five percent (5%) of a 100-foot-wide buffer extending along the entire boundary of each discrete or separate area proposed to be rezoned.
-A street right-of-way shall not be considered in computing the 100-foot buffer area.
+A street right-of-way shall not be considered in computing the 100-foot buffer area as long as that street right-of-way is 100 feet wide or less.
 When less than an entire parcel of land is subject to the proposed zoning map amendment, the 100-foot buffer shall be measured from the property line of that parcel.
-For the purposes of this section, the 'owners' are those listed on the county tax listing.
+In the absence of evidence to the contrary, the city may rely on the county tax listing to determine the 'owners' of potentially qualifying areas.